The world around us is constantly changing. That includes the economy of countries and demographics as well.

-As we age, so do our families and the people around us.
 The focus of the term demographic division is the overall age structure within a given location and how it shapes the economy.
-Continue reading to understand demographic dividend meaning and the role that age plays within it.
+Continue reading to understand the meaning of demographic dividend and the role age plays within it.

-How Demographic Division Helps - As there are a lower number of people who need to be supported while there exist a greater number of people from the labour force, the economy's resources aren’t as burdened as they otherwise would be.
-This means that these resources can be directed towards other areas such that the country in question’s economy can develop and can take conscious measures to provide for the prosperity of its population.
+As there is a lower number of people who need to be supported and a greater number of people who can be a part of the labour force, the economy's resources aren’t as burdened as they otherwise would be.
+This means that these resources can be directed towards other areas such that the country in question’s economy can develop and take conscious measures to provide for the prosperity of its population.

-Understanding the Benefit - At the onset of this transition, fertility rates are likely to dip, which could result in the labour force expanding at a pace that outdoes the population that is dependent upon it.
+At the onset of this transition, fertility rates are likely to dip, which could result in the labour force expanding at a pace that outdoes the population that is dependent upon it.
 If all other factors under consideration remain unchanged, the per capita income is likely to rise rapidly during this period.
-This is the first dividend a country receives once they undergo a demographic transition.
+This is the first dividend a country receives once it undergoes a demographic transition.

 After all other factors remain equal, per capita income increases at a deceleration rate during this time.
 This means that the first demographic dividend turns negative.